Inclusive Design for Pediatric Patients

 Foster a sense of community and personal significane

-provide multiple avenues for expression
+Provide multiple avenues for expression and sense of authorship

-Emotional and Social Dynamics
+Social Dynamics

 Facilitate communication between peers + caretakers